NameThatFollows/CIVE/README.md

-# CIVE
+# Cards in Virtual Environment (CIVE)
-CIVE stands for Cards in Virtual Environment.
-This will hopefully provide a medium where multiple people can play cards without the need for actual cards or the need to be in the same location.
+This project was conceived in March 2017 when two card-game-loving individuals wanted to find a way to play cards without the need for physical cards.
+The idea is to create a flexible platform for tablesets for various card games to take place, even halfway across the world.